The fact is, email marketing is one of the most effective ways to reach out to your customers and prospects.

-In other words, it’s the rate that your emails arrive at the subscriber’s inbox when you factor in such issues as bulking, spam filters, email bouncing, and throttling.
+Email deliverability is when the email you sent lands in the inbox of your recipient.
+It’s the rate that your emails arrive at the subscriber’s inbox when you factor in such issues as bulking, spam filter, email bouncing, and throttling.

 We all sign up for company emails or newsletters because we think we’ll buy from that company eventually.
-Then we either change our mind or shop from a competitor yet we still keep getting emails.
+Then we either change our mind or shop from a competitor.
+Yet, we still keep getting those emails.

 With no prior engagement in a scenario like this, you’re more likely to send future emails from the company to spam.

-Another no-no if you want more email deliverability is making it practically impossible for your audience to unsubscribe.
+Another no-no if you want better email deliverability is making it practically impossible for customers to unsubscribe.

-Listen, if the relationship between you and the lead/customer has cooled, you can always try igniting it, but you have to give them the freedom of autonomy.
+If the relationship between you and the prospect or customer has cooled, you can always try re-engagement, but you must not be pushy.

 Holding your email list hostage will have everyone marking your messages as spam.